-1. Performance is your job
+1. Performance is a fishbowl

-The honest version
+The good news inside the honest version

 2. How this guide applies to your traffic mode